arielgee/Sage-Like/.misc/tasks.md

 * when deleting and the deleted feed shows its items, I need to remote those items
 * Subscribe button need to be shown when opening an rss.xml file or a feedPreview
 * add preference for background feed descovery for web pages visible via pageAction/pagePopup
+* in descovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm).
 ---

 ## Next